archandanime/wcv3_flash-helper/README.md

 You can write a script and specify it in the `wcv3_flash-helper.conf` file with the `custom_script` option.
 This script will be executed after backup/restore operations are finished.
 This is useful if you want to flash custom partitions and write your configuration files to the `configs` partition.

 ## Specify the boot image on the SD card that will be used on the next boot
 If you are using wz_mini_hacks, you can rename wz_mini's boot image to `factory_t31_ZMC6tiIDQN.wz_mini` and specify that file name with the `continue_boot_img_filename` option.
-After wcv3_flash-helper finishes its operations, this file will be rename to `factory_t31_ZMC6tiIDQN` to allow the boot image to be booted on the next boot without having to pull the SD card and rename it manually.
+After wcv3_flash-helper finishes its operations, this file will be renamed to `factory_t31_ZMC6tiIDQN` to allow this boot image to be booted on the next boot without having to pull the SD card and rename it manually.
 Seamless transition!

 **Notes:**
 - You need md5sum files of the partition images that you want to restore in `<restore_partition>.ms5sum` format.
 Backup operations will automatically generate md5sum files.
 - It is highly recommended to enable `dry_run` to check if everything works before doing real operations.
 - Backup is done first, then Restore and followed by Custom script.
-- Custom script is not run if `dry_run` is set to `yes`.- Custom script does not necessarily have to be on the SD Card top directory, you can put its path on the option to make it run from somewhere else.
+- Custom script is not run if `dry_run` is set to `yes`.
+- Custom script does not necessarily have to be on the SD Card top directory, you can put its path on the option to make it run from somewhere else.
 - During backup operations, the blue LED would be blinking.
 During restore operations, the red LED would be blinking.

 ## Warning